AIBIO-hc/HUST-Atg1/README.md

 # HUST-Atg1
-**Note: For integration of multiomics  datasets, we developed a novel meta-hybrid learning framework for unbiased prediction of Atg1-interacting partners and substrates (HUST-Atg1) that are potentially involved in autophagy.
+**Note**: For integration of multiomics  datasets, we developed a novel meta-hybrid learning framework for unbiased prediction of Atg1-interacting partners and substrates (HUST-Atg1) that are potentially involved in autophagy.

 ## Requirements